wwlib/cursor-hello-llm-agent/README-phase-3.md

 ## TODO

-- Make the logs more useful/readable
-- Write all test log data to /logs so it can be easily cleaned-up
+- Have the digest and embedding processes hapen async - i.e. do not wait for the to finish
 - Improve the way topics are assigned to digest segments
 - Agent Improvements - RAG Integration
   - RAG should prioritize semantic search results using the segment classifications